NatasjaWezel/Complex_Systems/Analysis/README.md

-This directory contains:
+﻿This directory contains:

-analysis_multiple_sims.ipynb
-	which can:
-	- determine the commit sizes from a datafile created by run.py which can be found in the model directory
+analysis_multiple_sims_plot.ipynb
+	- used the pickles files from the simulation results; output of statistics_pickle.py which can:
 	- plot Mean minimal fitness per simulation
 	- plot Mean minimal fitness of the commits per simulation
 	- plot Mean value of max(insertions, deletions)\nof the commits per simulation